 At your screening appointment, you will be tested onsite to determine you eligibility for the study.
 Spaulding Clinical staff will review the Informed Consent with you, go over your medical and medication history, perform a physical exam and vital signs, determine your weight, height, and Body Mass Index (BMI), (if female) perform a pregnancy test, screen for drug and alcohol abuse, test your blood and urine, perform an HIV and Hepatitis screen and an ECG procedure.
 Since each clinical trial is different, there may be additional tests that could be conducted.
 Generally, your screening appointment will last between 3 – 4 hours, unless specified differently.
 You will need to bring along a valid and non-expired photo ID, such as a Drivers’ License, Passport, or State ID.
 If you do not have a valid or non-expired photo ID, you will not be allowed to screen.
 If you have any questions regarding your screening appointment, please contact our Recruitment Department.

 If you would like to be put on our email list and get registered in our database, please fill out the short online questionnaire listed under the “Volunteer” tab.
 You only need to register once for your database and email list.
-In addition, if you would like to receive text alerts, Text: STUDY To: 36000.
-When we release a new study, we will send out a text alert, email our database, and update the “Available Studies” page on our website and phone recording.
+When we release a new study, we update the “Available Studies” page on our website.
 Volunteers are also always welcome to call our Recruitment Department to see if there are any available clinical trials.
-The Recruitment Department can be reached Monday – Friday from 9:00amCST – 5:00pmCST at 1-800-597-4507.
+The Recruitment Department can be reached Monday – Friday from 8:00amCST – 5:00pmCST at 1-800-597-4507.
 If you are calling outside of business hours, leave a voicemail and our Recruitment Staff will return your call the following business day.